kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 course do this in the relational model but your query will not be as simple as the one above.
 Most likely, it will be *a set of queries* you have to run.
 RDF, in contrast, is a very flexible model.
-It's closer to speaking natural language.
+It's closer to speaking a natural language.
 Every information is a sentence, so records can join on schema names, or data values, or predicates/properties.

 ### Virtue 3: Inference/reasoning